PClub-Ahmedabad-University/Hacktoberfest-Ideas/README.md

 1. A good looking visualiser built using pygame for now playing music.[Hard]
 1. Any kind of short game made.
 Python users can use pygame to build games like flappy bird.
 C++ users can use sfml.
 [Medium]

-## Repositories We have managed for you to contribute to
+## Repositories we have managed for you to contribute to

 1. Get Me Notes [Get-Me-Notes](https://github.com/Kaushal1011/getmenotes) : getmenotes is a project that makes markdown notes for you based on comments in the code of your project. you can use this to make documentation for your project or even make conceptual notes from your project ( in a project based learning approach).
 1. Machine-Learning [Machine-Learning](https://github.com/Kaushal1011/machine-learning) : My initial idea for this repo was that it can be use by someone to learn machine learning or to refer back when you forget something.
 We have the repo notebooks hosted as html at https://www.learnthis.ml/ . check it out !
 I would recommed you try to contribute in a way that we can show case it there as well !